 When cofinancing with ADB, the bilateral, multilateral, and private sector partners can choose from two modalities.
 They can opt for “project-specific cofinancing,” which refers to supporting individual projects, programs, or technical assistance.
 They can also choose to create a trust fund or contribute to one or more of ADB’s existing trust funds.

 These modalities are arrangements that deepen and focus ADB’s partnerships with financing partners while offering them more entry points for cofinancing opportunities.
-They are instruments that seek partners’ commitment to support ADB support ADB’s program and project operations in line with agreed upon principles and procedures.
+They are instruments that seek partners’ commitment to support ADB’s program and project operations in line with agreed upon principles and procedures.

-Project-specific cofinancing can either be a loan or a grant.
+Project-specific cofinancing (PSC) can either be a loan or a grant.
 If the cofinancing will be administered by ADB, a cofinancing agreement is signed by ADB and its partner.
 If not, they sign a memorandum of understanding.

 ADB also welcomes strategic and long-term partnerships for development.
 For partners who want to try this route, they can agree with ADB to set an indicative amount of development finance for a specific amount of time, to be distributed among specific projects or trust funds.
-ADB and the financing partner formalize this agreement through a partnership framework agreement.
+ADB and the financing partner formalize this agreement through a partnership framework agreement (PFA).